 Totally worth it.
 [There is, however, one...version...that I've yet to try.
 I may report the details.]

 I finally finished Book Lust.
-Now I have 6 lists of books to buy for myself, having already passed on about 20 lists of books for the lib to buy.
+Now I have 6 lists of books to buy for myself, having already passed on about 20 lists of books for the library to buy.
 Mine include: Books About Books, Companion Reads, Kitchen-Sink Poetry, Lost Weekends, My Own Private DUI, and Sex and the Single Reader.
 Book Lust is great 2-pages-at-a-time reading.
 Unfortunately, I'm not much of a 2-pages-at-a-time reader.
 It took at least a year and a half to get through this one--how long will More Book Lust take?

 One more thing.
 If anyone can figure out how I can buy one of these plates (featured in Architectural Digest, September 2005, on the table of contents page [p.
 12 or so?]), I would be ever so grateful.
 The only information that I have about it is the name of the designer, Giovanna Amoruso-Manzari.